Viviette

 Viviette is a 1918 American silent drama film directed by Walter Edwards, written by Julia Crawford Ivers and William J. Locke, and starring Vivian Martin, Eugene Pallette, Harrison Ford, Kate Toncray, Clara Whipple, and Donald Blakemore.
 It was released on June 9, 1918, by Paramount Pictures.

 Plot

-As described in a film magazine, Dick Ware (Pallette) is in love with Viviette (Martin), and the arrival of his handsome brother Austin (Ford) and Viviette's attentiveness to the visitor arouses the jealousy of Dick to such a degree that murder enters his heart.
-Austin, realizing the depth of Dick's feeling for the charming Viviette, asks Kathryn Holroyd (Whipple), a widowed friend of Viviette, to marry him.
+As described in a film magazine, Dick Ware is in love with Viviette, and the arrival of his handsome brother Austin and Viviette's attentiveness to the visitor arouses the jealousy of Dick to such a degree that murder enters his heart.
+Austin, realizing the depth of Dick's feeling for the charming Viviette, asks Kathryn Holroyd, a widowed friend of Viviette, to marry him.
 When Dick realizes that his brother is not trying to take Viviette away from him, he is both overjoyed and ashamed.
 The knowledge that Dick really loves her arouses a responsive chord in Viviette, and happiness reigns over the Ware household.